 Our brain only uses 20 Watts of electricity and is as powerful as a supercomputer.
 The most powerful computer in the world (2018) is the American Summit and it uses 13 Megawatts.
 While it may be more powerful, the supercomputer uses millions of times more energy than the humble, un-augmented human brain.
 Why does this matter?
 This episode is all about power consumption, our future and how less can be more.

 If mother nature can power a mini-supercomputer with A.I (our sentience, our soul) with only 20 Watts, then should it be our ultimate guiding principle when building our society and technology?
 What if nature – whom we have taken much technological inspiration from — has given us a powerful clue at how evolution works?

 I was watching a really cool National Geographic documentary called Year Million about our future technology and how we are likely to develop scientifically (You can find it you Youtube).
 At one point they discuss our energy needs and how, in order to be a real spacefaring civilisation worth our salt, we need a Dyson Sphere.
 A structure potentially the size of our Solar System at it’s largest.
 But first, what is it?
 Enter:

 The theory was coined by physicist and mathematician Freeman Dyson in his 1960 paper “Search for Artificial Stellar Sources of Infra-Red Radiation”.

-It is a great idea, some may say even logical but in order to fulfil our energy needs, why on earth do we need something so large?
+It is a great idea, some may say even logical but in order to fulfill our energy needs, why on earth do we need something so large?
 Why do we assume our progeny would want to expend such vast resources to build what are known as ‘Mega Structures’.